MooersLab/pymolshortcuts/README.md

 ## Download the script file

+Before you download the script file, be sure that you have set your system to show file extensions.
+Both Mac and Windows operating system hide the file extension by default.

+On the Mac, do the following

+- open a new Finder window on your Mac
+- In the Menu bar, go to Finder > Preferences
+- Check the box **Show all filename extnesion**

+On Windows, do the following:

+- search for File Explorer Options in Start search box and open the Folder Options box.
+- uncheck the box next to "Hide extensions for known file types"

 To download all of the files, git clone the repository.
 Otherwise, left-click on one of the files above and left-click "Raw".
 The raw file will be displayed in your browser.